tomdionysus/foaas/README.md

 Will return content of the form 'Fascinating story, in what chapter do you shut the fuck up? - :from'.

+## /madison/:name/:from

+Will return content of the form 'What you've just said is one of the most insanely idiotic things I have ever heard, :name.
+At no point in your rambling, incoherent response were you even close to anything that could be considered a rational thought.
+Everyone in this room is now dumber for having listened to it.
+I award you no points :name, and may God have mercy on your soul. -  :from'

 # Alternative URLs

 - http://foaas.herokuapp.com